 Now maintain the same altitude and position, similar to what you did in the last part of this mission.
 Feels a bit different, doesn’t it?
 That’s because the air behaves differently in higher altitudes.
 Learning how to fly at different altitudes is part of learning how to fly a quadcopter!
 No worries, just spend a couple of hours mastering this step before proceeding!

 You are now the ‘basic hover’ master.
-Congratulations, you are now no longer an absolute fledging.
+Congratulations, you are now no longer an absolute fledging in your path to learning how to fly a quadcopter.
 Go get a beer or something to celebrate.

 Mission 2: The Dead man Walking – Movement while hovering